cashpw/notes.cashpw.com/content/posts/smart_guy_productivity_pitfalls.md

 -   "Work smart, not hard" is better phrased as: "Work smart **and** hard"
 -   Don't waste your effort but recognize you **still need to put in effort**
+-   An overinflated sense of your own abilities creates a constant state of production deficit, because you assume that you can make it up with a burst of brilliance and/or crunch.

 #### Source {#source}